Kevin Webster: Temporary departures

-In February 2013, Michael Le Vell was accused of sexual assault allegations and Kevin was written out of the series with the explanation that he was in Germany taking care of his father Bill Webster to explain his absence.
-Le Vell was found not guilty in September of the same year, and entered talks to return.
-Kevin returned briefly in March 2014, 13 months since his last appearance, before taking another temporary break from the show after it was revealed that Le Vell had taken cocaine during his absence.
+In February 2013, Michael Le Vell was accused of sexual assault allegations and Kevin was written out of the series, with his absence explained by his being in Germany, caring for his father, Bill.
+Le Vell was found not guilty in September of the same year and entered talks to return.
+Kevin returned briefly in March 2014, thirteen months since his last appearance, before taking another temporary break from the show after it was revealed that Le Vell had taken cocaine during his absence.